-3 Big Online Business Mistakes To Avoid
+3 Online Business Slip-Ups You Can’t Afford To Make

 I still remember the bummed out feeling I had every day I checked my mailbox only to find it empty.
 With all the classified ads I was running I expected to find at least an order or two.
 The wait for real, self-generated income was very difficult for me.

-However, you can earn some decent money online rather quickly, whether you’re selling your own products and services, or working as an affiliate marketer.
-I’ve witnessed it over and over in many different niches.
+But not everyone does that.
+In fact if you expect to hit pay-dirt in weeks or even months, you may be setting yourself up for disappointment.
+Yes, even on today’s Internet with all the competition you can earn some decent money online rather quickly.
+Whether you’re selling your own products and services, or working as an affiliate marketer, I’ve witnessed it over and over in many different niches.

 Mistake #2: Trying To Do Everything Yourself

 This is a trap I used to fall into all the time.
 I’d spend two hours trying to design a decent logo or header… another two hours writing a press release… two more hours submitting articles… and on and on.